 - has a bleeding disorder

-- is an Aboriginal or Torres Strait Islander person
+- identifies as an Aboriginal and/or Torres Strait Islander person

 - is planning travel

-- has an occupation or lifestyle that might require specific immunisation.
+- has an occupation or lifestyle factor/s for which vaccination may be needed.

 Questions from your GP or clinic nurse

-Before they go ahead with any immunisation, your GP or clinic staff will ask:
+Before they go ahead with any immunisation, your GP or clinic staff will ask if you:

-- if you understand the information you’ve been given about the immunisation
+- understand the information you’ve been given about the immunisation

-- if you need any more information before you decide whether to vaccinate
+- need any more information before you decide whether to vaccinate

 Doctors and clinic staff have to thoroughly screen everyone before they give a vaccine.
-They should also:
+They should: